-- 3.43.5 An issuer's liquidity measures are to ensure an adequate supply of securities in the Hong Kong market during the Designated Period, and to enhance post-listing liquidity of the securities (Updated in August 2020).
+- 3.5 An issuer's liquidity measures are to ensure an adequate supply of securities in the Hong Kong market during the Designated Period and to enhance post-listing liquidity of the securities (Updated in August 2020).
 An issuer and its sponsor should take into consideration the following: - (a) Batch removal services These refer to services to transfer existing securities from the overseas securities registers to their Hong Kong registers in pre-specified batch(es) before and during the Designated Period to satisfy the expected demand in Hong Kong. - (b) Expedited removal services These refer to services to expedite transfer of existing securities from the overseas securities registers to their Hong Kong registers before and during the Designated Period at no or reduced cost to the overseas securities holders.
-If an issuer does not consider The Exchange has seen expedited removal transfer services effectively which allow transfers between Hong Kong and the overseas market within 2 business days, and such a short timeframe would facilitate (due to minimal savings in time and/or cost) an adequate supply cross-market trading and settlement of an issuer's securities in Hong Kong during the Designated Period, these services may be dispensed with provided that, such as arbitrage activities, and enhance liquidity in the other measures adopted are sufficient Hong Kong market (Updated in August 2020). - (c) Appointment of designated securities dealers ("Designated Dealers") to provide liquidity Appointment of Designated Dealers acceptable to the Exchange to undertake arbitrage, bridging and/or other trading activities to provide liquidity of the securities during the Designated Period.
+The Exchange has seen expedited transfer services which allow transfers between Hong Kong and the overseas market within 2 business days, and such a short timeframe would facilitate cross- market trading and settlement of securities, such as arbitrage activities, and enhance liquidity in the Hong Kong market (Updated in August 2020). - (c) Appointment of designated securities dealers ("Designated Dealers") to provide liquidity Appointment of Designated Dealers acceptable to the Exchange to undertake arbitrage, bridging and/or other trading activities to provide liquidity of the securities during the Designated Period.
 More than one Designated Dealer may be appointed.
-Where only one Designated Dealer is appointed, an alternate should be appointed. -The details of the Designated Dealers' specific obligations, including any pre-determined quantitative parameters in the dealing arrangements, should be provided to the Exchange for its review prior to their appointment (Updated in August 2020). - (d) Investor education and announcements There should be adequate arrangements to inform the investing community in the Hong Kong and overseas markets of the securities transfer processes and the liquidity arrangements available in Hong Kong. - (e) Features similar to certain market making arrangements The Exchange introduced new market making arrangements for Exchange Traded Products in 2020, and listing applicants are encouraged to consider incorporating the features in such arrangements when designing their liquidity arrangements (Added in August 2020).
+Where only one Designated Dealer is appointed, an alternate should be appointed.
+The details of the Designated Dealers' specific obligations, including any pre-determined quantitative parameters in the dealing arrangements, should be provided to the Exchange for its review prior to their appointment (Updated in August 2020). - (d) Investor education and announcements There should be adequate arrangements to inform the investing community in the Hong Kong and overseas markets of the securities transfer processes and the liquidity arrangements available in Hong Kong. - (e) Features similar to certain market making arrangements The Exchange introduced new market making arrangements for Exchange Traded Products in 2020, and listing applicants are encouraged to consider incorporating the features in such arrangements when designing their liquidity arrangements (Added in August 2020).